DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-03-27-creating-a-second-sandbox-environment.md

   - bulk uploads
 ---

-We need a secondary sandbox environment for higher education institution (HEI) providers to test the CSV bulk add trainee feature.
+We need a secondary sandbox environment for higher education institutions (HEIs) to test the ‘CSV bulk add trainee’ feature.
 This feature is part of the work to support our move from the Higher Education Statistics Agency (HESA).

 The testing period will run from 1 May 2025 to 15 August 2025.

 ## Why we did this

-We considered using our existing environments but found issues with each option.
+We considered using our existing environments, but found issues with each.

 ### Existing Sandbox environment